ycarowr/UnityDesignPatterns/Assets/Behavioral/Observer/Readme.md

 ### Structure

-Subject: Is the observed object and target of a listener, usually when this object changes the state the interested listeners have to be notified.
+Subject: Is the observed object and target of a listener, when this object changes the state the interested listeners are notified.

 Listener: Is the observer of the subject, waits for any change on the interested object.

-Publisher: Usually is the object resposible to notify the listeners, it most likely has some sort of register to keep track of the listers and what they are watching.
+Publisher: It is the object resposible to notify the listeners, it has some sort of register to keep track of the listers and subjects.

+### Implementation

+There are different ways to concebe the observer pattern.

-The implementation using Csharp native ``event`` sintax, which allows to create a subject inside a class and add subscribers from outside classes.
+The Csharp native ``event`` sintax allows to create a subject inside a class and add subscribers from outside classes.

 Implementation using [Actions](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/Observer/Structure/ObserverCsharpAction.cs)
 ```